-What is a Liquid Fund?
+What is a Liquid Mutual Funds?

 A liquid fund is a category of mutual fund that invests in short-term debt instruments and money market securities.
 As per SEBI regulations, these funds can only hold assets with a maturity of up to 91 days.
 The investments typically include: